 - Double-sided Print

-- If you want certain pages run back-to-back and others single-sided, you must make a note of it in your NowDocs order or add a Post-It note on the hard copy of your documents, notifying us of these exceptions.
-If your originals are already back-to-back, you must note this on the Printing Work Order.
+- If you want certain pages run back-to-back and others single-sided, you must make a note of it in your order or add a Post-It note on the hard copy of your documents, notifying us of these exceptions.

 - Please remember that even though you know how you want something run, we do not know unless you specify your needs.
-Therefore, we will run the originals the way that they come into this department, unless specific instructions are on the Printing Work Order.
+Therefore, we will run the originals the way that they come to this department, unless specific instructions are on the WebDesk request.

-- When submitting landscape originals you want run back-to-back, you must write on the Printing Work Order that you want it run head-to-head or head-to-toe (see Printing Terminology for definitions).
+- When submitting landscape originals you want run back-to-back, you must indicate that you want it run head-to-head or head-to-toe (see Printing Terminology for definitions).

 - Please note that all originals will come out head-to-toe, on landscape originals — that is how the machine runs it.